Publication Date: December 2023

 Analyst: Henry Lancaster

 The former Yugoslav Republic of Macedonia was renamed as the Republic of North Macedonia in February 2019.
-The country has been a European Union (EU) candidate since 2005.
-As part of the EU pre-accession process, North Macedonia has built closer economic ties with the Union which accounts for 60% of Macedonia’s exports and about half of its imports.
+The country has been a European Union (EU) candidate since 2005 with accession discussions facing delays over the years.
+As part of the EU pre-accession process, North Macedonia has built closer economic ties with the Union which accounts for 77.5% of Macedonia’s exports and just over half of its imports.
 Closer regulatory and administrative ties with European Commission (EC) institutions have done much to develop the telecom sector and prepare the market for the competitive environment encouraged in the EU.

-Macedonia’s mobile market is served by only two mobile network operators, MakTel and A1 Macedonia (known as One.Vip before a rebranding exercise in September 2019), the latter being formed by the merger of the local business units of Telekom Slovenije and Telekom Austria.
+Macedonia’s mobile market is served by only two MNOs, MakTel and A1 Macedonia (known as One.Vip before a rebranding exercise in September 2019).
+The latter was formed from the merger of the local business units of Telekom Slovenije and Telekom Austria.
 A1 Macedonia in May 2016 was also merged with its sister company Blizoo, and so has been able to provide a full suite of converged services.
-Mobile data services are becoming increasingly important following investments in LTE network rollouts and in upgrades to LTE-A technology.
+Mtel, a subsidiary of Telekom Srbija, has also committed to launch mobile services by the end of 2022, a move which will break the duopoly.
+The MNOs are increasingly focused on expanding their 5G networks, seeking stronger coverage across North Macedonia’s high value urban areas.
+Mobile data services are also becoming increasingly important following investments in LTE network rollouts and in upgrades to LTE-A technology.